ULCA-IN/ekstep-bhashaverse/README.md

 ### launch.json file for VS Code (Optional)

 If you don't want to supply dart-define parameters every time when building the project, Add launch.json file.
 To do that, create .vscode folder inside root directory of the project.
 Then create launch.json file and paste below details inside it.
-Please replace userID and other required keys which you have obtained for authorization.
+Please replace userID and ulcaApiKey which you have obtained for authorization.

 ```json
 {